 Your rabbit's gut

-Bunnies rely on their microbiota (gut bacteria) to aid digestion of the high volumes of plant matter that they consume.
+Upset to your rabbit's gut bacteria may result in upset to your bunnyBunnies rely on their microbiota (gut bacteria) to aid digestion of the high volumes of plant matter that they consume.
 If they develop an imbalance in their gut bacteria, known as a dysbiosis, this can have significant consequences on their normal digestion and absorption of nutrients and their gut motility.
-This may result in a lack of appetite, discomfort and even gut stasis.
+This may result in a lack of appetite, discomfort and even gut stasis (a very serious condition where the rabbit’s digestive system slows down or stops working altogether).

 Stress

-Rabbits are fairly sensitive little creatures, and can easily become stressed.
+Rabbits are fairly sensitive creatures, and can easily become stressed.
 Stress itself can upset the delicate balance of the gut bacteria and result in a dysbiosis.
 But what may cause a bunny to become stressed?

 Risk of predators